LangeSymposium/2023-February-Symposium/README.md

 *Travel Award application is closed.
 Awards will be offered for future Lange Symposia*

-We are offering travel awards for attendees who will further the goal of increasing the diversity of the biomedical workforce.
+We offer travel awards for attendees who will further the goal of increasing the diversity of the biomedical workforce.
 This includes persons from underrepresented groups (i.e., racial and ethnic minorities, first-generation college students, and persons with disabilities).
 You may also apply if you are faculty from an advanced degree granting institution with a high enrollment of underrepresented minority students, who would be interested in partnering with UCLA faculty to make symposium and workshop material available to their students.

-Travel awards will cover travel within the U.S., meals, and lodging.
+Travel awards cover travel within the U.S., meals, and lodging.

 ### Accommodation